-Construction Mission Team.
-Since the beginning of our relationship with the church in Guyana, construction teams have spent many days helping local pastors and lay leaders with construction projects and helping to improve church facilities.
+Construction Teams.
+Chuck Worrell has provided leadership for our construction teams.
+Since the beginning of our relationship with the church in Guyana, construction teams have spent many days helping local pastors and lay leaders with construction projects and helping to improve church related facilities.

-Medical Mission Team.
-Dr. Jane Purser and many other physicians and medical professionals have made several trips to Guyana to offer medical assistance to local peopel as well as help Guyanese medical professionals improve their medical skills.
+Medical Teams.
+Jane Purser, M.D. leader of our medical teams, along with many other physicians and medical professionals have made several trips to Guyana to offer medical assistance to local people as well as help Guyanese medical professionals improve their medical skills.

 Our sisters and brothers in Christ of the ELCG are now in position that at the present time they no longer “need” this support.
 So, we will “stand by” as the Executive Council of the ELCG reviews their needs in case, out of our experience walking together, we are again asked to assist.